Mini-XML 4.0 Programming Manual

 Discussion

+This function gets the value of an integer node.
 0 is returned if the node (or its first child) is not an integer value node.

-Mini-XML 2.7 mxmlGetLastChild
+mxmlGetLastChild

-Get the last child of an element node.
+Get the last child of a node.

 mxml_node_t *mxmlGetLastChild(mxml_node_t *node);